Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 The 1855 Proof Sovereign is not held in any public institutions worldwide, including the Royal Mint Collection.

 A pair of 1855 Proof Sovereign and 1855 Proof Half Sovereign appeared in the Murdoch Collection (Lot 615) and appears to have become part of the Nobleman Collection, sold by Sothebys in 1922 as Lot 699.
 At some point in time, post-Nobleman, the pair was broken up.
-We know that Max Stern Melbourne ,handled the proof sovereign in 1969 (when it was offered privately to Barrie Winsor).
-The next public sighting was in July 1985, sold by Spink Auctions Australia for $32,000, the coin's first and only appearance at an Australian auction.
+We know that Max Stern Melbourne, handled the proof sovereign in 1969 (when it was offered privately to Barrie Winsor).
+The next public sighting was in July 1985, sold by Spink Auctions Australia (Lot 2171) for $32,000, the coin's first and only appearance at an Australian auction.
 The coin was acquired by Coinworks from Barrie Winsor in 2000 and is now held with a Coinworks client, alongside the proof half sovereign.

 A second privately held 1855 Proof Sovereign surfaced in 1999 in the U.K. held by the Strauss family.
 Sold to Barrie Winsor by private treaty, it eventually became part of the Quartermaster Collection.
-Most recently the coin was sold by Heritage Auctions U.S. on May 5, 2022 as Lot 30152 and is still held overseas.
+Most recently, the coin was sold by Heritage Auctions U.S. on May 5, 2022 as Lot 30152 and is still held overseas.

 A third 1855 Proof Sovereign was offered by Kunker Auctions Number 316 (Lot 869) in January 2019, the coin noted as coming from the archives of the Pretoria Mint.
 The coin is also held by an overseas collector.